robingram/commercejs-list-products-react/README.md

 export default ProductRow;
 ```

-Import the new component into `ProductList.js`.
-Again, you can remove import of `SampleImage`.
+Import the new component into `ProductList.js` and replace the static HTML rows with it.
+Again, you can remove the import of `SampleImage`.

 *src/components/ProductList.js*
 ```